The 1973 New Orleans Saints Season Schedule

 Yet again, the New Orleans Saints saw fit to trade the year’s first round pick of the draft away.
 This time it was with Baltimore to bring defensive lineman

-Things started badly for new coach John North.
-Getting blown out by Atlanta 62-7* in the opener.
+Things started badly for new coach John North and the 1973 New Orleans Saints, getting blown out by Atlanta 62-7* in the opener.
 In week 2, against Dallas, we played our second ever Monday Night Football Game.
 Not only did the Saints get blown out 40-3, but it would be wide receiver Danny Abramowicz’s last game as a Saints.

 Getting things together, they did manage to win 5 before the end of the year, including a 19-3 upset of Washington.
 Against Buffalo, the Saints would record their first ever shut-out.
 The defense held O.J.
 Simpson to only 79 yards on the ground.
 It was the year Simpson would become the first player to rush for over 2,000 yards in a season.